Girinagar: Administration

 Girinagar lies in the Bengaluru South parliamentary constituency.
 The incumbent Member of Parliament of Bengaluru South is Shri.
 Tejasvi surya (BJP).
 Most of Girinagar lies in the Basavanagudi assembly constituency.
 The incumbent Member of Legislative assembly is Shri.
 Ravi Subramanya (BJP), who resides in Girinagar.
 However the part of Girinagar north of 50 Feet Road viz.
 Avalahalli, 3rd Phase, Muneshwara Block and Ganapathi Nagar sub localities lies in the Vijayanagar assembly constituency.
 The current sitting Member of Legislative assembly is Shri.
 M. Krishnappa (INC).

 Girinagar is also a ward in the Bengaluru South zone of the BBMP (ward no. 162).
 It ranges from Nagendra Block in the east to Hosakerehalli Road in the west, from 50 Feet Road in the north to ORR in the south. and spans 1.77 km2.
 The ward has been reserved for women and the current corporator is Smt.
 H.S.
 Lalitha (BJP).
 However the northernmost part of Girinagar (north of 50 Feet road) lies in the Deepanjali Nagar ward (ward no. 158), also in the Bengaluru South Zone and spans 2.09 km2.
 This ward is also reserved for women and the current corporator is Smt.
 Malathi (BJP).

-Transportation

-Girinagar is one of the better-known areas of Bengaluru and most modes of transport in Bengaluru will get you in and out of Girinagar, including public buses, autorickshaws and taxicabs.

-The main roads of Girinagar are a) 50 Feet Road (connecting the ORR to Basavanagudi), b) 80 Feet Road (connecting Hosakerehalli Road to Nagendra Block), c) Nehru Road (connecting 50 Feet Road to Girinagar 2nd phase) and d) Hosakerehalli Road (connecting Mysore Road to the ORR).
-Arterial roads like Mysore Road and the ORR are just 1 km from Girinagar.

-Girinagar is well connected by BMTC buses from Majestic and Shivajinagar.
-The buses are not very frequent but regular.
-The routes from Majestic are 10 (Marcopolo AC route), 36A, 36B, 36E, and 36G which can be boarded from platform 10 in Majestic.
-The routes from Shivajinagar are 37E and 37F, which can be boarded from platform 10 in Shivajinagar.